smsearcy/mesh-info/docs/installation.rst

 Installation
 ============

-Mesh Info requires Python 3.7+, RRDtool, and PostgreSQL libraries (although it defaults to using SQLite).
+Mesh Info requires Python 3.9+, RRDtool, and PostgreSQL libraries (although it defaults to using SQLite).
 The following instructions include installing those dependencies.

 Installation instructions for Raspberry Pi OS
-(tested on Bullseye, but Buster should work as well).
+(tested on Bullseye).
 This will create a ``meshinfo`` user, install the application to ``/opt/mesh-info`` as that user (in a Python virtualenv),